 Small producer relief

 When the small producer relief applies, a discount on the duty payable is available.
 The discount applies to either the main rate or the rate already reduced by the draught relief.
-The amount of the discount depends on the number of hectolitres produced per year – with higher discounts, up to 100%, applying to the smallest producers.
-There are limitations to the relief, such as the requirement that the product is not produced under licence, designed to ensure that the relief is targeted towards genuine small producers.
+The amount of the discount depends on the number of hectolitres produced per year, with higher discounts, up to 100%, applying to the smallest producers.
+There are limitations to the relief designed to ensure that it is targeted towards genuine small producers, for example it is not available for any product that is produced under licence.

 Temporary relief for wine